-What damages can be determined in a wrongful death suit?
+What Damages can be Recovered in a Wrongful Death Lawsuit?

-There are different damages that be recovered in a wrongful death case depending on who the survivors are.
-Here are a couple examples:
+There are different damages that be recovered in a wrongful death case in Florida depending on who the survivors are.
+Here are a couple of examples:

 A surviving spouse with no children would make a claim for: